Mishcon de Reya page structure

 Financial Ombudsman Service

-If a customer is not satisfied with their bank's response, they can take their case to the Financial Ombudsman Service, which can handle complaints involving financial losses up to a maximum of £430,000.
-The Financial Ombudsman Service can investigate how the bank dealt with the issue and can ultimately require the bank to reimburse the victim if warranted.
+If a customer is not satisfied with their bank's response, they can take their case to the Financial Ombudsman Service (FOS).
+The FOS can investigate how the bank dealt with the issue and can ultimately require the bank to reimburse the victim if warranted, up to a maximum limit of £430,000 (with the ability to recommend but not require additional amounts to be paid above this limit).

 Claim against the banks